gatsbyjs/gatsby/docs/docs/ecommerce-tutorial/index.md

 ### Create a component that lists your SKUs

 In your components folder add a new `Products` folder.
-This folder will entail your components that interact with the Stripe SKUs.
+This folder will entail of your components that interact with the Stripe SKUs.
 First, you need a component that queries and lists your SKUs:

 ```jsx:title=src/components/Products/Skus.js
 import React from "react"